 You cannot leave column 1 blank.
-If you leave it blank and fill out other columns -- the entire line (or task) will be discarded and will not be imported.
-On the other hand, filling only the first column is valid and it will be imported properly with only the task name and the default template automatically assigned to it (no categories, keywords, and notes).
+If you leave it blank and fill out other columns -- the entire line (or brief) will be discarded and will not be imported.
+On the other hand, filling only the first column is valid and it will be imported properly with only the brief name and the default template automatically assigned to it (no categories, keywords, and description).

 Here's the column order you should follow:

-- Column 1: Your task summary or task name (this is required).
+- Column 1: Brief name (this is required).

 - Note: If you need to assign multiple categories, you must separate them with a semicolon.
 It's important that there is no space before and after the semicolon (;) separator.
 Example: WordPress;Content Marketing;Blogging.

 - If no matching category is found, it's omitted.